serverless/serverless/README.md

 **AWS Services:**
 - AuroraDB - Working on AuroraDB support for Relational data storage...
-- DynamoDB - Built-in DynamoDB support for NoSQL data storage because some data just don't fit.
+- DynamoDB - DynamoDB for NoSQL data storage because some data just don't fit.
 - Lambda - Easily build worker tasks that you can spawn and scale infinitely.